zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Don’t suck by pricing things at what the market will bear, rather than what is fair based on your cost of production.

+##### Jayne Goheen

+- You have to have darkness to see light.
+Often times we experience beauty because we can put that against recognizing ugliness.

 ##### Jerry Cleaver